-This non-profit, non-commercial and ad-free website primarily focuses on interviews with accomplished actors, actresses and filmmakers who explain in their own words why movies are always magical.
+This non-profit, non-commercial and ad-free online film journal primarily focuses on interviews with accomplished actors, actresses and filmmakers who explain in their own words why movies are always magical.
 With their background, experience in front or behind the camera, their point of view, as well as their work, persistence, passion, patience, creative ideas, inspiration, talent, devotion and dedication to their particular craft in both the world of movies and the process of filmmaking, along with the way they collaborate on the set of their movies with other multitalented and noted craftsmen, we hope to give you an idea how their brilliant minds function in order to bring all the magic up there on the silver screen.
 They all have the incredible distinction of broadening the film horizon of millions of people around the globe by showing them what film can do and what the possibilities of film are.
 Their contribution to the most popular art form since the early 1900s is precious and invaluable, and that’s why we’re happy to use this channel to promote film to the best of our abilities.

 The articles are written by Koen and Leo (also editor) Verswijver; the latter has been writing film reviews and essays, and did interviews for various film periodicals and journals for the past four decades.
 Since late 2014, nearly all of the interviews that you can find here are conducted by both of them; they’re also members of the Flemish Film Press Association.

 © 1993-2017 Leo Verswijver | http://www.filmtalk.org | All rights reserved.

 “Movies Were Always Magical”: Interviews with 19 Actors, Directors, and Producers from the Hollywood of the 1930s through the 1950s (Leo Verswijver; foreword by Ronnie Pede)